-PSY 210 Psychology of Child and Adolescent Development 3 semester credits 3/0/0
+Psychology of Child and Adolescent Development

 This course is designed as an overview of human development from birth through adolescence.
 Students will examine a variety of theories and current research on child and adolescent development.
 The effects of community and culture on the development and growth of children and their education will also be explored.
 Prerequisite(s): PSY 105, Introduction to Psychology.